Bulimia is a common eating disorder that can quickly take happy, healthy young people and put their lives at risk.

 - Intestinal and stomach issues like diarrhea, stomach cramps, bloating, ulcers and constipation

-Dehydration, anemia, weakened muscles, amenorrhea, and death are all possible when bulimia is an issue, as well.
-Therefore, if you notice any health symptoms, you need support right away.
+Dehydration, anemia, weakened muscles, amenorrhea, and death are all possible for someone with the disorder.
+Therefore, if you notice any health symptoms, you need bulimia treatment right away.

 Causes of Bulimia